jacksonStone/Bible_as_JSON/README.md

                     "book": "Genesis",
                     "chapter": 1,
                     "verse": 2,
                     "text": "The earth was formless and empty.
-Darkness was on the surface of the deep and God’s Spirit was hovering over the surface of the waters.   \n"
+Darkness was on the surface of the deep and God's Spirit was hovering over the surface of the waters.   \n"
-                },
+                }
                 // ...
             ],
             [